 According to the Corporation's Board of Directors Charter, a director who has attained the age of 75 prior to the annual shareholders' meeting in any year should normally retire from office at such annual meeting.
-Mr. John M. Cybulski has attained the age of 75 or more; however, by resolution adopted by the Board on May 23, 2013, the Board decided to waive the requirement that Mr. Cybulski retire from office.

-To the Corporation's knowledge, no proposed director is, at the date of this Circular, or has been, within 10 years before the date of this Circular, a director, chief executive officer or chief financial officer of any company that, (i) while the proposed director was acting in that capacity, was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, or (ii) after the proposed director ceased to act in that capacity but which resulted from an event that occurred while that person was acting in such capacity, was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days except for Louis Morin who was executive officer of Quebecor Inc. when the Autorité des marchés financiers imposed a management cease trade order from April 2 to May 20, 2008, in the context of the late filing of Quebecor's 2007 annual financial statements and related management's discussion and analysis following the filing of Quebecor World Inc. for creditor protection under the Companies' Creditors Arrangement Act (Canada).
+To the Corporation's knowledge, no proposed director is, at the date of this Circular, or has been, within 10 years before the date of this Circular, a director, chief executive officer or chief financial officer of any company that, (i) while the proposed director was acting in that capacity, was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, or (ii) after the proposed director ceased to act in that capacity but which resulted from an event that occurred while that person was acting in such capacity, was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days except for Louis Morin who was executive officer of Quebecor Inc. when the Autorité des marchés financiers imposed a management cease trade order from April 2 to May 20, 2008, in the context of the late filling of Quebecor's 2007 annual financial statements and related management's discussion and analysis following the filling of Quebecor World Inc. for creditor protection under the Companies' Creditors Arrangement Act (Canada).